Stielhandgranate: Stielhandgranate 17

+World War II models

-Model 1924 (M24): Stielhandgranate 24
+Stielhandgranate 24

-With the German Empire's defeat at the conclusion of World War I, the collapse of industrial capability and military strength of Germany left many projects and ideas forgotten for years.
-When the newly created Weimar Republic progressively began to repair both the physical and economic devastation, a slow rebuilding of the armed forces was allowed under the limitations set by the allies.

-The Weimar Republic revived the Stielhandgranate, and created a new version in 1924, the "Model 1924" (M24).
 While retaining the same explosive and fuse, the main distinction between the M24 and the original M15 is a slightly shorter charge head and the removal of a belt carry clip.
 At the same time the wooden handle was lengthened.

 The intent of these design alterations was simply for mobility; German soldiers could easily (and often did) tuck the grenade in behind their uniform's belt, held tight and secure.
 Being slightly lighter, and smaller in thickness, this improved overall use.